Greenway Trail East Extension Project

 The City was fortunate to receive government grants to fund development of the extension, rather than spending unrestricted City funds on the project.
 The initial 4.5-mile Greenway Trail was funded entirely by grants and the City Council wishes to continue this practice for the eastern extension.

 The Greenway Trail eastern extension will continue the benefits of the Trail by providing scenic open space, alleviating traffic congestion and improving air quality.
 The Trail extension will connect with regional bus systems serving Whittier, including Foothill Transit, Metro, Montebello Bus Lines, and the Sunshine Shuttle.
 When completed, the extended Trail will be a pleasant, safe and convenient way for walkers, joggers and bicyclists to travel around town.

 The following are questions you may have about the Greenway Trail eastern extension project:

 I thought we already had a Greenway Trail?

 We do!
 The Whittier Greenway Trail is a 4.5-mile bicycle/pedestrian trail that replaced an abandoned railroad right-of-way between Pioneer Boulevard and Mills Avenue.
 The multi-use Trail is accessible to walkers, joggers, bicyclists, wheelchair users (motorized and non-motorized) and other non-motorized wheeled transport.
-The Trail has a 12-foot wide asphalt bicycle path, a separate pedestrian path, landscaping, interpretive exhibits, exercise stations and several bridges, most notably at Five Points.
+The Greenway has a 12-foot wide asphalt bicycle path, a separate pedestrian path, landscaping, interpretive exhibits, exercise stations and several bridges, most notably at Five Points.
 The City purchased the abandoned railroad corridor from Union Pacific Railroad Company in December 2001, using state and federal transportation funds.
-The official opening of the Trail was held in January 2009.
+The official opening of the Greenway was held in January 2009.

 What is the Whittier Greenway Trail East Extension?